Timely!!

-Timely!! is the sixth studio album by Japanese singer-songwriter Anri, released in 1983.
+Timely!! is the sixth studio album by Japanese singer-songwriter Anri.
+It was released in 1983 and was a collaborative effort with musician and producer Toshiki Kadomatsu.

-Overview

-The album was a collaborative effort with musician and producer Toshiki Kadomatsu.
-It is considered one of Anri's best releases.
+It is considered one of her best releases and cited as a catalyst for popularizing city pop in the West.

 The single, "Cat's Eye", served as the opening for the 1983 anime series Cat's Eye.
 It was one of the highest selling singles in Japan in 1983, remaining number-one for five consecutive weeks.
 The single was re-recorded for the album and was later covered by girl group MAX in 2010.